 A piece of legislation called the Healthy Workplace Bill has been floating around since just after the turn-of-the-century.
 It is an effort for the United States to pass anti-bullying measures into law, following the trend set by the UK, Scandinavian countries, and Canada.

-If you feel that you are the victim of bullying in the workplace or any form of discrimination, call the Wenzel Fenton Cabassa, P.A. office, or schedule your free consultation now.
+If you feel that you are the victim of bullying in the workplace or any form of discrimination, call Wenzel Fenton Cabassa, P.A. today, or schedule your free consultation now.